A Machine Learning Approach to Two-Stage Adaptive Robust Optimization: A Machine Learning Approach to ARO

 \paragraph{Here-and-now Decisions} The here-and-now variables in problem \eqref{aro} are binary.
 Therefore, we define the optimal strategy for the here-and-now decisions as the optimal here-and-now decision itself, meaning that $s_{\bm{x}}(\bar{\bm{\theta}}) = \bm{x}^*$.
 Once a machine learning model is trained, it can directly predict a here-and-now decision given a new parameter $\hat{\bm{\theta}}$.

 \paragraph{Worst-case Scenarios}

 In general, it is hard to define a single worst-case scenario of an ARO instance.
 However, if we fix some here-and-now decision, the worst-case scenario that corresponds to this specific decision can be defined.
 We define the optimal strategy for the worst-case scenarios as $s_{\bm{d}}(\bar{\bm{\theta}}) =(\bm{x}^*,\bm{d}^*)$.
 Note that since a worst-case scenario is one of the extreme points of $\mathcal{D}$, there can only be a finite number of worst-case scenarios possible.
-Once a machine learning model is trained, it can directly predict a here-and-now decision and a worst-case scenario given a new parameter $\hat{\bm{\theta}}$. { \paragraph{Wait-and-see Decisions} Given $\bm{x}^*$ and the scenario $\bar{\bm{d}}$, we solve $Det(\bar{\bm{\theta}},\bm{x}^*, \bar{\bm{d}})$ to identify the optimal solution $\bm{y}^*$ and the set of constraints that are satisfied as equality at optimality.
-These constraints are referred to as the tight constraints and are denoted as $\tau_{\bm{y}}(\bar{\bm{\theta}},\bar{\bm{d}})$.
-Formally, they are defined as
+Once a machine learning model is trained, it can directly predict a here-and-now decision and a worst-case scenario given a new parameter $\hat{\bm{\theta}}$.